 - The Kiel Area School District uses a computerized lunch system.
 This is a pre-pay system for all school lunch/breakfast transactions.
 Food service products must be purchased with a lunch ID number.
 Each student will have a number unique to that student.
 Parents may send one (1) check for the entire family to the school office.
 There will be a computerized record of each meal eaten or milk taken by each member of the family during both the breakfast and lunch services.
 Family statements may be requested at any time during the year by contacting the school secretary.
 Students who have a negative lunch account balance of \$20.00 or more will not be allowed to purchase hot lunch, a la carte, or breakfast items. - There are some procedural requirements, which are as follows: 1) Each student will have their own ID number.
 The student will punch in their number each day as he/she goes through the lunch line.
 2) The computer will "read" the number and the cost of lunch will be automatically deducted from the family account.
 3) Price for a middle school student lunch is \$3.40.
 Adults are \$4.65.
 4) You may deposit any amount over the minimum deposit of \$20.00.
 One deposit includes all the school age children.
 Please send the lunch money as soon as possible.
 5) Any extra entrée is an additional cost.
-An "extra" milk or milk only will cost 35 cents per half pint carton.
-Money to cover this purchase must be in the lunch account at the time of purchase. - 6)If your account reaches a negative \$20.00, your child(ren) will not be allowed to have hot lunch until money is in your account to cover the amount owed, plus the \$20.00 minimum deposit as stated in #4 - All students are to remain in the cafeteria during the lunch period until excused by the cafeteria supervisor to go to recess.
-Students are expected to return their trays to the dirty dish station. - Students may go home to eat lunch during their lunch period.
-Students regularly (i.e., every day, Monday & Wednesday) leaving school grounds for this purpose will need to bring a permission note from their parent/guardian to the office at the beginning of the year stating what days the student will be leaving.
-Students eating occasionally at home must also bring a permission note, the day before, from their parent/guardian to the office before leaving each time.
-Students eating at another student's home must have written permission from both parents (parent of the student who is going to another student's home and parent of the student whose home they will be at).
-All permission notes must be written by the parent or legal guardian.
-All students leaving school grounds must return by the end of the lunch period or be counted tardy.
-Students are to check out and check in with the office secretary when going home for lunch.
-Students are not permitted to leave school grounds to eat at local eating establishments unless accompanied by a parent.
+An "extra" milk or milk only will cost 50 cents per half pint carton.
+Money to cover this purchase must be in the lunch account at the time of purchase. - All students are to remain in the cafeteria during the lunch period until excused by the cafeteria supervisor to go to recess.
+Students are expected to return their trays to the dirty dish station.

-5th Grade Lunch 10:49-11:24 6th Grade Lunch 10:49-11:24 Wednesday 10:21-10:54 Wednesday 10:21-10:54 7th Grade Lunch 11:27-12:02 7th Grade Lunch 11:27-12:02 Wednesday 10:57-11:30 Wednesday 10:57-11:24
+5th Grade Lunch 10:50-11:25 6th Grade Lunch 10:50-11:25 Wednesday 10:18-10:53 Wednesday 10:18-10:53 7th Grade Lunch 11:28-12:03 7th Grade Lunch 11:28-12:03 Wednesday 10:56-11:31 Wednesday 10:56-11:31